2.3.1 Assessing Current Practice

 The results of a gap assessment can help agencies identify changes in business processes needed to better link plans and decisions and better align to leading practice.

 NCHRP Project 08-90 led to the development of a gap analysis tool, available through AASHTO and the TAM Portal.
 Figure 2.8 illustrates how this assessment tool is intended to be used.
 There are several other frameworks that can be used, including ISO 55001 and the Institute of Asset Management (IAM).
-A range of gap assessment framework’s are discussed further in Figure 2.9.
+A range of gap assessment framework’s are discussed further in Table 2.1.
 Each framework, process or tool will enable an agency to assess current performance and, from this, identify a desired capability level.

 Figure 2.8 TAM Improvement Cycle